 Food safety is important when it comes to storing and freezing no-cook oatmeal!
 Follow the simple tips below for properly storing and freezing oats!

-How to store overnight oats?
+How to store overnight oats with banana

 You should store oats in an airtight container in the refrigerator.
 Plastic or glass storage jars with an airtight and watertight seal, such as Mason or Weck jars, are the perfect container for storing your oats!

-Things to consider when selecting a storage container for oats:
+Things to consider when selecting a storage container for oats

 - Size: Oats will swell and double in size after soaking overnight.
 Make sure you select a jar or container that won’t overflow!
 I like to use a 24-32 ounce container for storing oats in the refrigerator and then a smaller container for individual servings.
 When serving, keep in mind you will need to leave room for your yummy banana topping!